Kyroga-AI/socioprophet/socioprophet-web/README.md

 ## Build Setup

+Some build setup documentation

-# Building with the Makefile vs. using Yarn
+## Building with the Makefile vs. using Yarn

 SocioProphet-Web can be built and run using the Makefile within the project root directory.
 The commands executed by the Makefile are the same commands one would use to build a project and run the webserver.